xlwings/xlwings/doc/index.rst

-.. xlwings documentation master file, created by sphinx-quickstart on Sat Feb 22 22:00:11 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 xlwings - make Excel fly!
 =========================

-xlwings is a BSD-licensed Python library that allows you to call Python from Excel and vice versa:
+xlwings is a BSD-licensed Python library that makes it easy to call Python from Excel and vice versa:

 * Interact with Excel from Python using a syntax that is close to VBA yet Pythonic.
-* Replace your VBA macros with Python code and still pass around your workbooks easily.
+* Replace your VBA macros with Python code and still pass around your workbooks as easy as before.

-Currently, xlwings only works on Windows.
+xlwings fully supports NumPy arrays and Pandas DataFrames.
+Currently, it only works on Windows.

+.. note:: xlwings is currently in an early stage.
+   The API might change in backward incompatible ways.

 Interact with Excel from Python
 -------------------------------

+Writing some values to Excel and adding a chart is as easy as:

 .. code-block:: python

     >>> from xlwings import Workbook, Range, Chart